QBeukelman/CPP/Module_02/README.md

 	- After:		00001010 (10)

+## Fixed-poing numbers

+A **fixed-point number** is a way to represent real numbers (numbers with a fractional part).
+A fixed-point number has a fixed number of digits after the decimal point (the point is fixed).

+Suppose you have 8 bits to store a number.

+- You could reserve 5 bits for the whole number part (integer).
+- And 3 bits for the fractional part.

+This could be represented as:

+- `00010.101` -> 2.625
+- `11111.111` -> 31.875

+### Why use fixed-point numbers?

+- **Faster and simpler** than floating point numbers.
+- **More pridictable**, having the same precision throughout, without rounding errors.

 ## Floating Point Number Representation and Programming Considerations

-Modern systems predominantly use the IEEE-754 standard for floating-point number representation.
+Modern systems predominantly use the **IEEE-754** standard for floating-point number representation.
 This standard defines floats (4 bytes) and doubles (8 bytes) as consisting of three parts:

 - **Sign bit**: Indicates positive or negative.
 - **Exponent**: Encodes the order of magnitude (using a "shift-127" method for single precision).